 Causes Of White Chunks In Baby Poop

 The appearance of white chunks in the poop of breastfed or formula-fed babies is fairly normal.
-They may be clumps of undigested milk fat or undigested excess breast milk or formula protein that curdled.
+These chunks may have a cottage cheese-like appearance and are prominently seen in a breast-fed baby’s poop (1).
+They may be clumps of undigested milk fat or undigested excess breast milk or formula protein that is curdled (2).

 Dr. Cindy Rubin, MD, IBCLC, a board-certified pediatrician and breastfeeding specialist from Westchester, Illinois, says, “White cottage cheesy chunks or curds in baby poop are not uncommon.
 We see this a lot, especially in breastfed babies but it can be in formula-fed babies.
 Poops change so frequently in babies that the colors could be almost anything in the rainbow.”

-• Undigested food: If your baby has started consuming solid food, the white chunks in their poop may be undigested bits of food.
+- Undigested food: If your baby has started consuming solid food, the white chunks in their poop may be undigested bits of food.
 It happens because babies cannot chew properly, and their digestive system is still adapting and developing as they grow and are introduced to new foods.
+As they grow, their digestive system begins producing more enzymes to break down fats and proteins, their gut becomes more selective about what can pass through its walls, and enzyme production continues to increase, solving such digestive issues (5) (6).
 Dairy or high-fat foods, and an all-milk diet, in particular, can cause white curds in a baby’s poop.
-Therefore, it is important to observe how your baby’s poop changes with different food to identify the potential food causing it (3).
+Therefore, it is important to observe how your baby’s poop changes with different food to identify the potential food causing it (7).

 Symptoms That May Accompany White Curds In Baby Poop